Cademan10/SMMC-Scripts/QuadDist/README.txt

 Contents of the input/ directory
 --------------------------------
+The files containing "quaddist" in the Scripts directory are for performing jackknife analysis of the quadrupole distrbutions using pfsmmca.
+The extrapolation scripts are used for extrapolating the data for dB = 1/32 and dB = 1/64 to the continuum

+MomentCalc.py calculates the moments of the quadrupole distribution, which is used as input for the Landau fitting procedure.
+Finally, the Scripts directory also contains python scripts for calculating and plotting the thermalization of the angle-averaged observables and the distributions

 The files resampled_sm*_db64.txt contain the delete-k jackknife averages (k=40 corresponding to a single independent MC walk in this work) of the moments <Q_20^n> (n=1,2,...,5), the (unprojected) thermal energy, and the (unprojected) heat capacity.
 The first column is the inverse temperature 1/T and the subsequent columns list the values of the observables in the above order.
 The sets with a different MC walk omitted are separated by two empty lines.